 - Before you take on any new tasks, or if you’re doing something that used to excite you, but is now draining you – consider your health first.
 Things like asking for help, setting your boundaries, and saying no to depleting tasks are paramount to recovering from and preventing burn out.
 If you’re a people pleaser, saying no may seem impossible at first, but if you consider that by going into burn out you probably won’t be able to help anyone, you’re actually helping more people by saying no to some of them.

 These four steps need to all happen and can all be done at the same time.
 The more you prioritize your health and well being, the quicker you will be able to recover.
 Once you’re feeling better, make sure to continue these practices so that you regress back into burn out.

-If you’re struggling with stress and burnout, or if you feel like you are working harder and harder to get less done, click here and fill out the form.
+If you’re struggling with stress and burnout, or if you feel like you are working harder and harder to get less done, click here to see my packages.
 We can have a free consultation to show you how I can help.

 If you’d like to know more about my burnout recovery process, check out this post.